CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

                           # an integer when it is not.
 ```

-## 2 Algebra
+## 2 Algebra.

-In any language, specially in the interpreted ones like `R`, `Matlab` or `Julia`, algebra is one the most used features.
+In any language, particularly in the interpreted ones like `R`, `Matlab` or `Julia`, algebra is one of the most used features.
 That is why we will start learning this part of the language.

-### 2.1 Working with numbers
+### 2.1 Working with numbers.

-#### 2.1.1 Basic operations
+#### 2.1.1 Basic operations.

-As can be appreciated in the code below, the operations in `Julia` are as in other languages.
+As can be appreciated in the code below, the operations in `Julia` are like in other languages.
 However, we highly two important features:

 * The multiplication of a number by a variable does not require the multiplication symbol.
 * Operators with direct assignation are defined and should be preferred due to efficiency reasons.